 With that said, we wrap up our interview with Ben Wells.
-If you would like to discuss whether or not your business would be a good candidate selling to employees using an ESOP, you are welcome to contact Ben through his firm’s website.
+If you would like to discuss ESOP pros and cons -whether or not your business would be a good candidate selling to employees, you are welcome to contact Ben through his firm’s website.
 And be sure to visit our Building a Sellable Business blog/podcast series for more helpful content helping you get the maximum amount for your business when you retire.